 - No touch interface or in-built monitoring software as of yet

 The Powerwall is a sleek lithium-ion solar battery produced by Tesla – a global leader in technology innovation.
-It hit Australian shores in 2016 and has already begun to help Aussies slash their power bill.
+It hit Australian shores in 2016 and has already begun to help Aussies slash their power bills.

 The Tesla Powerwall has a capacity of 6.4kWh and has an efficiency rating of 92.5%.
 The Powerwall has a life expectancy of 15 years and comes with a 10-year performance warranty.